gioodm/gioodm.github.io/content/authors/admin/_index.md

 ## Ciao 👋🏽 I'm Giorgia!

-I am a computational biologist, and I am passionate about solving sustainability challenges in bioengineering using ML and AI.
+I am a computational biologist, and I am passionate about solving sustainability challenges in bioengineering using AI.
 Currently, I am leading the computational team at the [Ledesma-Amaro Synthetic Biology group](https://www.rlalab.org/) at Imperial College London.

 I have a strong background in bioinformatics, modelling and molecular biology and I am skilled in data analysis using Python and R.

-I'm committed to promoting open, collaborative science and create sustainable solutions to our planet’s environmental challenges.
+I'm committed to promoting open, collaborative science and create sustainable solutions to our planet’s environmental issues.
 I'm always open to discuss ideas and collaborate in this growing field!